sarahdayan/frontstuff/_posts/2018-06-25-how-i-dropped-250-kb-of-dead-css-weight-with-purgecss.md

 In JavaScript, we call it [tree-shaking][mdn:tree-shaking].
 Now, thanks to [PurgeCSS][purgecss], **you can do the same with your CSS codebase**.

 PurgeCSS analyzes your content files and your CSS, then matches the selectors together.
 If it doesn't find any occurrence of a selector in the content, it removes it from the CSS file.

-That's the idea behind PurgeCSS, and for the most part, this can work out of the box.
+For the most part, **this can work out of the box**.
 However, there are some areas in any website that may require some more thinking before letting PurgeCSS do its magic.

 ## Splitting my CSS